 At this time, to address the current health crisis, Urban Adamah is taking extensive precautions to keep both our valued community and employees safe and healthy.

 Our work is premised on a belief that there is deep meaning and strength created in community.
 This is even more the case in stressful times.
-As we plan for more in-person programming, we are also continuing to invite people into virtual community, and to help people maintain a sense of connection, even as we all act in ways to limit the spread of COVID-19.
+As we plan for more in-person programming, we are also continuing to invite people into virtual community to maintain a sense of connection, even as we all act in ways to limit the spread of COVID-19.